jackylk/astro/README.md

-Please feel free to ask any questions or queries through "issues" label of "https://github.com/HuaweiBigData/astro" if you are interested in this project.
+Please feel free to ask any questions or queries through "issues" item of "https://github.com/HuaweiBigData/astro" if you are interested in this project.
 And very welcome to participate in contribution on this project which is 100% open for everyone.

 ## Astro: Fast SQL on HBase using SparkSQL